 Wolf’s photography is also used as book covers, in editorials in magazines and national newspapers, for advertising and promotion in magazines and direct mail campaigns, and on consumer goods for clients from many different countries in a diverse range of industries.

 People of prominence photographed by Wolf Kettler include the classical singer and internationally acclaimed baritone Thomas Hampson (for Rondo Magazin); investigative journalist Tim Samuels; TV and movie actress Annette Bentley; actor Tom So from the remake of the James Bond movie Casino Royale; composer and recording artist Richard Anthony Jay; crime writers Anne Zouroudi (UK) and J.J.
-Preyer (Austria); and one of Britain’s best known sailors, Tom Cunliffe.
+Preyer (Austria); the children's book author and illustrator Simon Murray (creator of Icky Doo Dah); and one of Britain’s best known sailors, Tom Cunliffe.